PeiyiGuan03/PeiyiGuan03.github.io/_pages/about.md

 ![Illustration of perfect yuanji](/images/yuanji.jpg){: .align-right width="300px"}
-👩‍💻 I'm a graduate student at Hokkaido Universitythe.
+👩‍💻 I'm a graduate student at Hokkaido University.

 🌏 My research interests are marketing of tourism and sustainable destination development!